 Then I drilled holes for the screws.
 I measure about an inch and a half from the end.

 Then I drilled massive holes to fit the wall hook.
-Wish I had a drill press for this, but my hand held drill did it’s job eventually.
+I wish I had a drill press for this, but my handheld drill did its job eventually.
 You can see where the wood split a bit on the edge of the holes.
 I just sanded it out nice and gave the pieces another coat of paint.

-I love using painters tape to measure out hanging stuff on the wall.
+I love using painters tape to measure out hanging the hardware on the wall.
 I spaced the hooks about 18″ apart.

 First I screwed the wall hook into the piece of wood.
 Then to get them on the wall, I drilled a pilot, hammered my anchor into the wall, and screwed the piece in place.
 Make sure to use a level to ensure it’s straight.

 Yup, looks good.
 Three more to go.
 This particular wall hook is a bit big but it holds a standard guitar just fine.
 Make sure that the wall hook that you get has adequate padding – an alternate step is to buy vinyl tubing from Home Depot and slide it on the hook – then cut to size.
 On some more expensive guitars, it might be with the extra care to make sure the goop that sometimes occurs with wall hooks – stays off the guitar.

 So, here they are all up on the wall.
 You can snap a chalk line or use a fancy laser lever.
 I just used a 4-foot level and painters tape to line up the tops – and then used the level to get the wall hook support bracket (the black spray-painted piece of wood) – level from side to side.

 My son James: yells “MOMMY!
 The guitars are hanging up!”
 He was seriously astonished.
 Confidence booster for me.
 Who cares if it comes from a 4 year old!

 That’s it!
 I never said it was rocket science!!
 Way cheaper than the store-bought wall hangers and they look just as good!